raphipod/Caramel/README.md

 settings to your wish!

 There should be a single release of Caramel for every Minecraft version that comes out in the future.

+Those releases are tested and known to be compatible with the assigned MC version.
+You may update Caramael with the newest mod updates, though no support is given if any errors occur.